Death of a tax agent

 Following the death of a registered tax agent, it is important that the executor, next of kin or other representative notify us as soon as possible.

 We appreciate that this is a difficult time and our procedures are designed to assist you in making appropriate arrangements in relation to the tax agent’s practice.

 Complete our online form to notify the death of a registered tax agent.

 When we receive advice about the death of a tax agent, we will:

-- write to the executor of the estate advising the date when the tax agent's registration will cease, which is usually 60 days after the date of our written notice to the executor
+- write to the executor of the estate advising the date when the tax agent's registration will cease

 - terminate the tax agent’s registration on the advised date

 - notify the Australian Taxation Office (ATO) and the Australian Securities and Investments Commission (if applicable) of the date that the registration will cease and the reason for termination

-- publish the notice of cessation of the tax agent’s registration in the Government Notices Gazette
+- publish the notice of cessation of the tax agent’s registration by the Notifiable Instrument

 - record the termination of the tax agent’s registration on the TPB Register which will remain for a period of 12 months from the date the registration ceases.